 Silica Gel vs Calcium Chloride

-Moisture has a significant impact on damaging many products, such as electronics, food, and pharmaceuticals.
+Moisture significantly impacts damaging products, such as electronics, food, and pharmaceuticals.
 High humidity levels can cause items to degrade or damage, leading to costly losses.
 Therefore, it’s essential to have effective packaging solutions to protect products against moisture.
-The two popular moisture absorbers are silica gel and calcium chloride.
-This article will explore the differences between these two absorbers for different requirements.
+This article will explore the differences between silica gel and calcium chloride moisture absorbers for different requirements.

 What is Silica Gel?

 Silica gel is a porous, granular substance made from silicon dioxide, and the desiccant’s high surface area allows it to adsorb water molecules.
 The moisture absorber comes in various sizes and shapes, including small desiccant packs, beads, and powder form and is typically white, orange or blue, which changes colour upon saturation.

 - Moisture control for products, including electronics, leather goods, clothing, shoes, and food packaging.

 - Preserving documents and artefacts in archives, museums, and libraries from moisture damage.